axibase/atsd-use-cases/trends/biennial-eval/README.md

 Perennial market bear Peter Schiff, who correctly predicted the 2008 crisis, recently spoke to [RT America](https://www.youtube.com/watch?time_continue=3&v=mowurscobbk) highlighting numerous potentially catastrophic conditions which could bring the US economy, and worldwide hegemony of the dollar, to its knees:

 * Increased debt service costs caused by rising Fed interest rates.
 Schiff compared this phenomena to the surge in adjustable-rate mortgages which precipitated the housing crisis in 2006.
 * Increased borrowing under the Trump administration.
 Schiff stressed that he believes the Trump administration [Tax Cuts and Jobs Act](https://www.congress.gov/bill/115th-congress/house-bill/1) will likely serve to decrease government revenue, forcing the Congress to authorize further borrowing.
-This is a contestable point, as the traditional libertarian perspective argues that lower tax rates also reduce deductions, and therefore potentially increase government revenue.
+An alternative perspective argues that lower tax rates also reduce deductions, and therefore potentially increase government revenue.
 * According to Schiff, the $15 trillion public debt has become utterly untenable, and paying it all off is a fantasy.
 It logically follows that this will eventually inspire distrust in the dollar and result in loss of value.

 Schiff's skepticism assumes several trends will hold constant: Slow economic growth, decreased tax revenue, and no attempt at addressing the public debt.
 Schiff is among a small school of thinkers who advocate selling dollar-based assets in favor of a return to his fiat of choice, precious metals.